-AG 205 Value Added Ag Products (3) (lec., lab) Principles and practices of processing and developing agricultural based products.
+AG 205 Value Added Ag Products (3) (lecture/lab) Principles and practices of processing and developing agricultural based products.

-AG 215 Agro-Environmental Chemistry (3) (lec., lab) A study of chemical phenomena and the impact of chemistry on modern agriculture, the environment, and our daily lives.
+AG 215 Agro-Environmental Chemistry (3) (lecture/lab) A study of chemical phenomena and the impact of chemistry on modern agriculture, the environment, and our daily lives.
 Includes basic discussions of agricultural chemicals; terrestrial, atmospheric, and aquatic pollution; pollutants transport; waste disposal and recycling; global warming; ozone depletion; toxicology; energy sources; acids and bases; nuclear chemistry.
-Pre: college algebra or instructor’s consent.
+Pre: college algebra or consent of instructor.

-AG 230 Sustainable Agriculture (3) Evaluation of conventional and alternative farming methods in the U.S., Polynesia, Southeast Asia, Africa and Latin America from a long-term perspective.
+AG 230 Sustainable Agriculture (3) (other) Evaluation of conventional and alternative farming methods in the U.S., Polynesia, Southeast Asia, Africa and Latin America from a long-term perspective.
 Analysis of the effects of those practices on environmental quality, agrosystems, and food security.
 Consideration of conflicting values and resolution.
-(GenEd/IntReq: GCC)
+(Attributes: ALEX, GCC)

 AG 312 Ag Geog/World Food Prob (3) Different types of agriculture, their location, and the cultural and environmental constraints operating to produce the resultant patterns.
 World food and hunger.
 Pre: one introductory Geography course.
 (Same as GEOG 312).

 AG 403 Agricultural Biotechnology (3) This course is an overview of modern agricultural biotechnology with an emphasis on contemporary case studies.
 It is geared toward students, teachers, and extension personnel with an interest in this field.
 Thus, it will include instructional methods and alignment to state DOE standards.
 A firm grasp of biology and some understanding of genetics is assumed.
-Therefore, the course prerequisite is one semester of college-level biology (Biol 175 or equivalent).
+Pre: BIOL 171 or instructor consent.